Report: Walpole police shooting justified

 The report states Prior fired five shots into Bohannon's body after he failed to respond to the officer's demands to drop the weapon.
 An investigation revealed that Prior had reason to believe he and others were in danger of death or serious bodily injury by Bohannon.

 According to the Attorney General's report, Nancy Staniszewski was working at her desk putting away the daily cash deposit at the Snow & Lear/Newton Business in Bellows Falls at approximately 4 p.m. when a man wearing a dark mask over his face appeared and pointed a black handgun at her.
+The store sells office supplies.
+The man, who turned out to be Bohannon, told Staniszewski not to look at him and grabbed the money from the desk before demanding Staniszewski's purse and taking the cash out of it.
+He then demanded the money in the cash register.

 At that time, Sarah Ovenden entered the store to follow up on an item she had ordered earlier in the day.
 Bohannon then ordered both women to get on the floor and to not look at him.
 He ran out of the store (with an estimated $250 from the store and $100 from the purse) and Ovenden followed him while Staniszewski called 911.